 Welcome to my portfolio for prospective choral commissions!
 Here are some highlights of my choral catalog to give you a sense of my sound, style, compositional approach, and collaborative process.
-As a singer and choral professional myself, I am intimately familiar with how different voices of varying ages and skill levels function both individually and in a choral context.
+As a singer and choral professional myself, I am intimately familiar with how different voices of varying ages and skill levels function in both solo and choral contexts.

 I have a deeply collaborative spirit and I want to learn as much as you are willing to share about your group right from the beginning of the commission process, so I can custom-tailor a perfect piece for your ensemble.
 Let’s chat!

 Text by Connor Egan (b.1997) — Difficulty: Advanced (SATB)

 While the extreme dynamism and virtuosity required to perform this piece may not be for everyone— the world-building elements, the emotional arc of the piece, and the creative use of textures are present in all of my works.
 I aim to write music that evokes a world that can be emotionally interacted with by both performer and the audience; this piece is a prime example of that.

 beautiful out here

 Text by Dr. Margaret Frazier — Difficulty: Intermediate (SATB)

 This piece demonstrates a variety of textures.
 Sentimental chorales, waxing poetic about potted plans, mosquito buzzing, and polyphonic rhapsody, are all strung together in an organic narrative.
 This piece is an example of how everyday, seemingly non-descript texts can be elevated in a special way (I love working with texts of all kinds).
 This text began as a Facebook post by a mentor of mine during the beginning of the pandemic; it was then turned into a choral piece by me, recorded by me and another past student of hers, and given to her as a birthday present 🙂

 Text by Mark Twain (1835-1910) — Difficulty: Beginner (SATB)